 With 17 million road traffic accidents taking place each year, it makes sense to be prepared.
-The Listers Group cares about the safety and wellbeing of its customers so we’ve come up with this helpful guide on what to do in the event of an accident.
+Listers care about the safety and well-being of its customers so we’ve come up with this helpful guide on what to do in the event of an accident.
 Spending a few moments familiarising yourself with these helpful pointers could save you time and inconvenience in the event of an accident.

 You should always stop at the scene if you think that your accident has caused:

 - Injuries to people or domesticated animals

 - Anyone involved is in need of medical attention (ask for an ambulance)

 - The road is blocked or damaged (ask for the police)

 - Someone leaves the scene without exchanging details (ask for the police)

 - Try and get the names, addresses and vehicle registrations of any witnesses

 - All drivers involved in the accident must exchange details

 - Try to obtain the name, address, telephone numbers (the more the better), vehicle registration, insurance company and policy number of the other drivers involved